Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Custom font uploads

-• Direct social publishing via Buffer integration
+• Direct social media publishing via Buffer integration

 • Simple drag-and-drop editor